DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 You are not a part of any basket related to any courses.

-You are not.
+You are not.</center>

-It took a rather long time because I hated it, for similar reasons as I hate Wordle.[^14scottgivesmeanassignment_2] While re-reading my written suggestions what bothered me most was the impersonal tone behind them.
+It took a rather long time because I hated it, for similar reasons as to why I hate Wordle.[^14scottgivesmeanassignment_2] While re-reading my written suggestions what bothered me most was the impersonal tone behind them.
 Somehow, I couldn’t make them sound as if they were written by Scott’s guts, or crafted by his